Here further up the mountain slope

 Email Poem |

-Analysis and Comments on The Birthplace
+Comments, Analysis, and Meaning on The Birthplace

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Birthplace here.